Menu

 While learning org-mode, I wrote below lines to capture items I felt were most relevant for me, like on a cheat sheet.
 This might be useful to other people who have similar requirements.

-There is additional content here about
+There is additional content here about how to

 To Outline the Document